Oral Cancer: Overview

 for a person to have cancer.
 Some risk factors may not be in your control.
 But others

 Oral cancer is twice as common in men as it is in women.
 Other factors that increase

 Past or current use of any form of tobacco

 A lot of sun exposure

 Lack of fruits and vegetables in your diet

-Chronic mouth irritation, such as from poorly-fitted dentures
+Chronic mouth irritation, such as from dentures that aren't fitted correctly

 Talk with your healthcare provider about your risk factors for oral cancer and what

 Can oral cancer be prevented?